LG's 'ESTATE OF SURVIVAL' TO LAUNCH ON PRIME VIDEO VIA PRIME VIDEO DIRECT AND LG CHANNELS

 Always seeking new ways to make the home appliance customer experience even better, LG developed ThinQ CareTM, which provides helpful alerts to prevent incorrect appliance usage and smart diagnosis to reduce the need for costly and inconvenient service technician visits.

 The first two episodes of Estate of Survival will arrive on Prime Video via Prime Video Direct in the U.S. on August 12 and in several other countries soon after.
-LG TV owners will be able to enjoy the series for free on-demand via LG Channels – the company's free, premium streaming service – in more than 9 countries, including the U.S., Canada, Mexico, and Australia.3
+LG TV owners will be able to enjoy the series for free on-demand via LG Channels – the company's free, premium streaming service – in more than 9 countries, including the U.S., Canada, Mexico and Australia.[3]

-3 Estate of Survival will be available to watch on LG Channels in Argentina, Australia, Canada, Chile, Colombia, Republic of Korea, Mexico, Peru, and the U.S.
+[3] Estate of Survival will be available to watch on LG Channels in Argentina, Australia, Canada, Chile, Colombia, Republic of Korea, Mexico, Peru and the U.S.

 Legal Disclaimer: